nsbarr/self-therapy/content/posts/my-first-post.md

   alt=""
 >}}

+In this vision, the conversational interface recedes from the user experience, creating more of a "single-player" feel.
+One can imagine introducing gamelike elements from cozy sims like Harvest Moon.
 The parts map itself could nudge the individual to revisit Exiles that haven't been worked on for some time, or to explore the relationship between Protectors that might not know about each other yet.

 {{< figure
   src="/vi4.png"